rubocop/ruby-style-guide/README.md

       .four
     ```

-* Align the parameters of a method call if they span more than one line.
+* Align the parameters of a method call if they span more than one
+  line.
+When aligning parameters is not appropriate due to line-length
+  constraints, single indent for the lines after the first is also
+  acceptable.

     ```Ruby
     # starting point (line is too long)
     def send_mail(source)
       Mailer.deliver(to: 'bob@example.com', from: 'us@example.com', subject: 'Important message', body: source.text)
-    end

-    # bad (normal indent)
-    def send_mail(source)
-      Mailer.deliver(
-        to: 'bob@example.com',
-        from: 'us@example.com',
-        subject: 'Important message',
-        body: source.text)
     end

     # bad (double indent)